linear-protocol/linear-subgraph/docs/tutorial.md

   - handler: handleReceipt
 ```

-In the AssemblyScript mapping file `./src/mapping/index.ts`, firstly we process the logs in the current receipt, and extract the event data from the logs, and pass them to `handleEvernt`.
+In the AssemblyScript mapping file `./src/mapping/index.ts`, firstly we process the logs in the current receipt, and extract the event data from the logs, and pass them to `handleEvent`.

 ```typescript
 function handleAction(